TechGrounds-Cloud8/cloud8-Tjomba1996/05_Azure/AZU-01.md

 - Service Availability: Simply put, not all Azure services are in all available regions.
 - Performance: Latency is the most prominent way to measure performace, when one is talking about a cloud environment.
 Lower is better, and generally this is achieved by locating your region closed to wherever one is operating.
 - Cost: Cost of services differs from region to region, so when performance is not an issue, one might simply go for the cheapest(most times that is USA).
-- Redundancy: To increase reliability, one might want to
+- Redundancy: To increase reliability, one might want to see what options a certain region has regarding redudancy.
+So one region might have more availability regions.